 Minimize exposure of construction materials to precipitation.
 Construction materials do not include materials and equipment that are designed to be outdoors and exposed to environmental conditions (e.g., poles, equipment pads, cabinets, conductors, insulators, bricks);

-Implement BMPs to control the off-site tracking of sediment and loose construction and landscape materials; and
+Implement BMPs to control the off-site tracking of sediment and loose construction and landscape materials; and,

 Implement BMPs to control the discharge of plastic materials and limit the use of plastic materials when more sustainable, environmentally friendly alternatives exist.
 Dischargers shall consider the use of plastic materials resistant to solar degradation where plastic materials are deemed necessary.

-2. Dischargers shall implement good housekeeping measures for waste management, which, at a minimum, shall consist of the following:
+II.A.2.
+Dischargers shall implement good housekeeping measures for waste management, which, at a minimum, shall consist of the following:

 Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, masonry wash waters, and other wash waters.
 Wash waters shall be captured and treated prior to discharge, or disposed of at a permitted facility that can accept that waste, to mitigate impacts to water quality;